Phase converter: Digital Phase Converters

 A Digital Phase Converter creates a three-phase power supply from a single-phase supply.
 A Digital Signal Processor (DSP) is used to control power electronic devices to generate a third leg of voltage, which along with the standard, single-phase voltage from the supply creates a balanced three-phase power supply.

-AC power from the utility is converted to DC, then back to AC using in this process are insulated-gate bipolar transistors (IGBTs).
+AC power from the utility is converted to DC, then back to AC using insulated-gate bipolar transistors (IGBTs).
 This conversion process allows for the generation of the third leg from the existing power supply.

 In one type of digital phase converter, the input rectifier consists of IGBTs being used alongside inductors to create the third leg of power.
 The IGBTs are controlled by software in the DSP to draw current from the single-phase line in a sinusoidal fashion, charging capacitors on a constant-voltage DC bus.
 Because the incoming current is sinusoidal, there are no significant harmonics generated back onto the line as there are with the rectifiers found in most VFDs.
 The controlled rectifier input allows power factor correction to take place.

 The second half of the digital phase converter consists of IGBTs that draw on the power previously stored in the DC bus to create an AC voltage that is not sinusoidal.
 It is a pulse-width modulated (PWM) waveform very high in harmonic distortion.
 This voltage is then passed through an inductor/capacitor filter system that produces a sine-wave voltage with less than 3% total harmonic distortion (standards for computer grade power allow up to 5% THD).
 By contrast, VFDs generate a PWM voltage that limits their versatility and makes them unsuitable for many applications.
 Software in the DSP continually monitors and adjusts this generated voltage to produce a balanced three-phase output at all times.
 It also provides protective functions by shutting down in case of utility over-voltage and under-voltage or a fault.
 With the ability to adjust to changing conditions and maintain voltage balance, a digital phase converter can safely and efficiently operate virtually any type of three-phase equipment or any number of multiple loads.

 Since Digital Phase Converters are solid-state designs, there are little to no moving parts except for cooling fans.
 In turn, this allows digital phase converters to be fit into small packages and operate between 95% and 98% efficiency.
-These converters also do no draw power when idling, reducing overall costs and increasing longevity.
+These converters also do not draw power when idling, reducing overall costs and increasing longevity.